-The Gordon and Jessie Gilmour Leukaemia Research Laboratory is researching myeloid blood cancers that include myeloid leukaemia (AML), myelodysplastic syndrome (MDS) and myeloproliferative neoplasms (MPN) as part its translational leukaemia research work.
-These are very aggressive and rapidly fatal blood cancers that are among the most common types of cancer affecting Australians.
+The Gordon and Jessie Gilmour Leukaemia Research Laboratory is researching myeloid blood cancers that include acute myeloid leukaemia (AML), myelodysplastic syndrome (MDS) and myeloproliferative neoplasms (MPN) as part of its translational leukaemia research work.
+These very aggressive and rapidly fatal blood cancers are among the most common types of cancer affecting Australians.